Crabman-DF-Mods/dwarven-wilds/README.md

 ## Planned Content

-### Base Game
+### Spoiler Free

-__Sap Wine:__ this wine is brewed from sap tapped from trees, considered a delicacy by hearthians, or at least, by the ones who do the brewing...
+__Sap Wine:__ this wine is brewed from sap tapped from trees and considered a delicacy by hearthians, or at least, that's what the ones who do the brewing say...

 __Marshmallows:__ delicious, soft and sugary confections that can be cooked above a fire.
-They are a traditional snack for hearthian travelers.
+A traditional snack for hearthian travelers.

+### Nomai Spoilers

-Most new objects/content listed below this point will unfortunately not be possible to implement faithfully until future updates for Dwarf Fortress come out to add the required features/mechanics:
+The new objects/content here will unfortunately not be possible to implement faithfully until future updates for Dwarf Fortress come out to add the required features/mechanics.

+Be warned that there are more spoilers here than just their culture, so it's definitely a lot more spoilery than the current "Nomai Spoilers" content.

 <details>
   <summary>Spoiler warning</summary>

-  __Dark Brambles:__ these plants will require the ability for "evil" plants to spread and overtake areas entirely, as well as for the seeds to have space-warping abilities like portals and "pocket dimensions" and being bigger on the inside and such.
-In other words, at least the Myth & Magic update (I would settle for it at least take over entire regions and threaten the integrity of the land or world, even if the space-warping doesn't happen).

   __Nomaian Magic:__ when Myth & Magic comes, nomai will be given the ability to see special things with their third eye (not sure what exactly yet, but something normal beings can't), and to have magic (artifact based, not innate) that can do the following: